StealthSystems/stringquery/README.md

 ### Making Changes to the DOM

-As explained above, Marionette sends back instructions in the form of a JSON object, with the following syntax
+As explained above, StringQuery sends back instructions in the form of a JSON object, with the following syntax

     {
         target: {